Xu Ruiyun

-Xu Ruiyun (徐瑞云; 15 June 1915 – January 1969), also known as Süe-Yung Zee-Kiang, (Note: "Kiang" is the romanization of her husband's last name Jiang (江).) was a Chinese mathematician specialising in mathematical analysis.
+Xu Ruiyun (徐瑞云; 15 June 1915 – 23 January 1969), also known as Süe-Yung Zee-Kiang, (Note: "Kiang" is the romanization of her husband's last name Jiang (江).) was a Chinese mathematician specialising in mathematical analysis.
 A student of Constantin Carathéodory, she was the first Chinese woman to receive a doctorate in mathematics.
-In 1941 she returned to China and worked at Zhejiang University and later Hangzhou University.
+In 1941, she returned to China and worked at Zhejiang University and later Hangzhou University.
 In 1969, during the Cultural Revolution, she died by suicide.

 Biography

 Xu was born in Shanghai on 15 June 1915.
 Her family originally came from Cixi, Zhejiang.
 Her father was an industrialist who owned a factory making socks.
-In 1927 she entered Wu Pen Girls' School.
+In 1927, she entered Wu Pen Girls' School.
 In 1932 she entered Zhejiang University in Hangzhou, where she studied under Chen Jiangong and Su Buqing.
 She graduated in 1936 and was hired as a teaching assistant.
 At Zhejiang University she also entered a relationship with biology student Jiang Ximing.
 They married in February 1937.

 In 1937, Xu and Jiang received the Humboldt scholarship to study in Germany.
 They left China in May 1937, were delayed for a month and a half in Milan, before arriving in Germany in August.
-They first studied the German language in Berlin for two months, and then entered the PhD program at the University of Munich.
+They first studied the German language in Berlin for two months, and then entered the PhD program at the Ludwig-Maximilians-Universität München.
 Xu was supervised by Constantin Carathéodory and studied trigonometric series, in particular Fourier series.
 At the end of 1940, she received her doctorate, becoming the first Chinese woman PhD in mathematics.

 In January 1941, Xu and Jiang left Germany.
-In March they arrived in Chongqing, the wartime capital of China during the Second Sino-Japanese War.
-In April they arrived in Meitan, Guizhou, where the College of Science of Zhejiang University held its wartime campus.
+In March, they arrived in Chongqing, the wartime capital of China during the Second Sino-Japanese War.
+In April, they arrived in Meitan, Guizhou, where the College of Science of Zhejiang University held its wartime campus.
 There she lectured in mathematics, and her students included Cao Xihua, Ye Yanqian, and some later Chinese mathematicians.
 After the end of the war, Xu was promoted to professor in 1946, when she was 31.
 She returned to Hangzhou with Zhejiang University in the same year.